 - Kenneth H. Johnson, DO, becomes OU-HCOM dean.

-- Cleveland Clinic, Ohio University and OU-HCOM announce plans to invest $49.1 million at the South Pointe Hospital campus to rennovate a building and hire staff for a Cleveland Regional OU-HCOM Extension Branch that will accept 32 students in 2015.
+- Cleveland Clinic, Ohio University and OU-HCOM announce plans to invest $49.1 million at the South Pointe Hospital campus to renovate a building and hire staff for a regional OU-HCOM campus that will accept 32 students in 2015.